ShreyaRamachandra/Predicition-using-unsupervised-ML/README.md

 # Predicition-using-unsupervised-ML

-⦿ To predict the optimum number of clusters from Iris dataset and represent visually
+⦿ To predict the optimum number of clusters from the Iris dataset and represent them visually

 ⦿ Languages: Python